Mantras of the India Sanskrit language are energy-based sound formulas. Learn how this ancient spiritual technology can benefit your life.

 Eventually, mantras and sutras became known to the general population.
 What’s important is that they understood the power of words.
 And they learned and how they shape reality.
 Thus, making them tools of consciousness to raise the vibration of everyone.

-Sutras are found in both Vedic and Buddhist traditions with having slightly differing meanings.
+We find sutras in both Vedic and Buddhist traditions with having slightly differing meanings.
 In Vedic tradition, Sutras are precepts of knowledge.
-In this case, the meaning of the word is known.
+In this case, we know the meaning of the word.
 As a result, Indian Sutras like that of the teachings found Patanjali’s Siddhis can be powerful tools of consciousness.
 You often use Sutras along with Mantras.
 The Mantra connects you with pure consciousness.
 Introducing Sutras at the level of the transcendent is where they are the most effective.
-On the other hand, the term Sutra in Buddhism refers to one discourse of the Buddha that makes up the basic text of Buddhist scripture.
+But, the term Sutra in Buddhism refers to one discourse of the Buddha that makes up the basic text of Buddhist scripture.

-The Vedic tradition of Patanjali, the Siddhis, is one of the advanced levels of meditation we include within the scope of our blended learning process.
-It’s imperative that before learning the Siddhis one has a solid practical foundation of practice using Japa or some other form of meditation which allows one to embrace the 4th state of consciousness.
+The Vedic tradition of Patanjali, the Siddhis, uses Sutras.
+This is one of the advanced levels of meditation.
+One needs a solid practical foundation of practice using Japa or some other form of meditation before learning.

 One gains this level of grounding and centering after about a year of daily practice.
 Without this foundation, the Sutras of the Siddhis will be ineffectual at the least.
 A qualified instructor will only teach these types of advanced techniques when the student is “ready to learn.”
 This is especially true for techniques that open the third eye.